ENDE

 • The settings for phase 1 and 2 (encryption algorithms, etc.)

-Connect to your IPsec VPN in VPN Tracker
+Connect to IKEv1 IPsec VPN in VPN Tracker

 You can now begin filling out the configuration options for your connection.

-Enter the public IP address or hostname of the router, firewall, etc. you are connecting to via VPN:
+Enter the public IP address or hostname of the router, firewall, or VPN gateway you are connecting to via your IKEv1 IPsec VPN:

-By default, "Host to Network" is selected.
-This is the most appropriate network scenario for most setups and allows you to set up split tunneling and specify the network(s) you want to connect to via the VPN tunnel.
+By default, “Host to Network” is selected.
+This is the most appropriate network scenario for most setups and allows you to configure split tunneling and specify the network(s) you want to connect to via the IPsec VPN tunnel.

 Enter the remote networks you wish to connect to and click the + to add more.